Northwestern High School (Hyattsville, Maryland): 1951–2000

-The new building
+Construction of the new building

 By the mid-1990s, Northwestern was beginning to show its age.
 A plan to replace the structure with a brand new $45 million facility was proposed.
 Prince George's County Public Schools contracted the SHW Group LLP to design and build the new school.
 Construction began in late summer of 1998, with the new facility located directly behind the old building.
 Students attended classes in the old building while construction took place only yards away.
 The new school was physically connected to the old building at the rear (stage area) of the auditorium.
 The new building officially opened to students and staff in August 2000, just in time for the school year.
 It was the first new high school constructed in Prince George's County since Eleanor Roosevelt High School was completed in 1976.

 While it took two years to construct the new facility, the building was not actually fully finished until midway through the 2001–02 school year.
 Classes commenced at the new Northwestern before the former facility had been torn down.
 The large bus lot in front of the new building, and the main parking lot, had yet to be paved prior to the opening of the new building, because the old facility stood where these new areas were to be made.
 A few exterior portions of the new facility weren't finalized until 2002.
 Except for the auditorium, which was retained from the old building and was completely overhauled and transformed into the D-Wing of the new school, the old Northwestern was razed while classes were ongoing in the new building.
 The main parking lot for the new school lies where the former facility once stood.

-Northwestern Campus (2000-present)
+2000-present

+By the opening of the new building in 2000, Northwestern had over six computer labs and over 1,100 computers, the most of any high school in Maryland; each classroom had a bank of at least five computers with internet access.

+On October 5, 2002, the arts building at Northwestern was renamed to the Jim Henson School of Arts, Media and Communications to honor the late Jim Henson, the creator of The Muppets, who graduated from Northwestern in 1954.
+The official building dedication ceremony was attended by Jane and Heather Henson (Jim's widow and daughter, respectively), as well as representatives from the Jim Henson Legacy, who had given Northwestern permission to rename the arts building after Henson.